shravangajula/shravangajula/README.md

 #### Data Engineering & Big Data:

 - ETL & ELT Pipelines: Experienced in building robust pipelines using Azure Data Factory, Databricks, Airflow, and Talend.
-- Data Warehousing: Well-versed with Snowflake, Redshift, BigQuery, Azure Synapse, and Hive to store and retrieve data at high speeds.
+- Data Warehousing: Skilled in Snowflake, Redshift, BigQuery, Azure Synapse, and Hive for efficient data storage and retrieval.
 - Data Streaming & Real-Time Processing: Hands-on with Apache Kafka and Zookeeper for streaming large-scale data in real time.
 - Data Modeling: Experience in developing dimensional models for reporting and analytics.